One of 11 schools to receive an "A" rating in Human Rights Law by the National Jurist, PreLaw Magazine, 2017

-The Master of Laws with a concentration in Human Rights, offered exclusively on campus, provides an advanced understanding of international, regional and domestic human rights protection from a biblical perspective.
-Through rigorous coursework, you will learn the origins and legal and philosophical basis for the modern international human rights movement.
-This human rights degree is ideal for students with a passion for change, who want to combine their legal education and Christian values to make a lasting difference.
+Awarded an A+ for Best Value by The International Jurist (2017), the Master of Laws in Human Rights degree, provides an advanced understanding of international, regional and domestic human rights protection from a biblical perspective.
+This LL.M. program is ideal for students with a passion for change, who want to combine their legal education and Christian values to make a lasting difference.
+It is offered online and on campus in Virginia Beach.

 The criminal law that applies across international borders, including key international criminal law tribunals from Nuremberg to the International Criminal Court and the substantive law of international crimes such as genocide, crimes against humanity, and war crimes.
 J.D. student prerequisite: LAW 511 and completion of two semesters of law school.
 Cross-listed with MLAW 636.

 Study and discussion of Western legal history beginning with the impact of the papal revolution in the 11th century.
-Special attention given to the historical relationship between church and state and to the Biblical and theological foundations of Western law and legal systems in general and the English Common Law in particular.
+Special attention given to the historical relationship between church and state and to the biblical and theological foundations of Western law and legal systems in general and the English Common Law in particular.
+J.D. student prerequisite: LAW 511.

 Students work on projects relating to policy making regarding children’s issues pending before state legislative and regulatory bodies, and may represent actual clients in need of legal counsel/representation.
 Course may be repeated for academic credit, up to a total of 6 credit hours.
+J.D. student prerequisites: LAW 511, 521, 522, 541, 542, 551, 552, 553, 554, 561, and 661.
 Application/Permission of instructor required.

 Students work with professor to present cases to the U.S. Citizenship and Immigration Services, U.S. Immigration and Customs Enforcement, and U.S. Department of Justice Immigration Court.
 Responsibilities include: client intake interviews, evidence gathering, legal research, drafting motions, and client correspondence.
+J.D. student prerequisites: LAW 552, 553, and 785.
 Permission of Instructor.

 (1) The philosophical and theological sources and nature of American law and justice; (2) the role of lawyers in the American justice system; and (3) jurisprudential thinking about what lawyers do, including select substantive legal issues.